Richard Carr (field hockey)

 Richard John Carr (21 January 1911 – 25 April 2000) was an Indian field hockey player who competed in the 1932 Summer Olympics.

+Early life

+Carr was born in Jhajha, India and was a student of the prestigious school Oak Grove School, Mussoorie, India.

+Nickname(s)

+In India, where Carr lived upto 1948, he was nicknamed as Dickie Carr.
+When, he emigrated to Australia in 1948, there he was simply called Dick Carr.

+Los Angeles Olympics

-In 1932 he was a member of the Indian field hockey team, which won the gold medal.
-He played one match as forward and scored one goal.
+He was a forward of the Indian field hockey team, which won the gold medal at Los Angeles.
+He played one match as right-out and scored one goal.
 He also competed in the men's 4 × 100 metres relay in the athletics programme.

-He was born in Jha-Jha, India and was a student of the prestigious school Oak Grove School, Mussoorie, India.
+Berlin Olympics

+Carr was selected for the Indian hockey team for the 1936 Olympics but could not get leave from his employer.
+Accordingly, Ahmed Sher Khan was sent in his place to Berlin.

+Emigration to Australia

+In 1948, Carr emigrated to Australia.